warriorframework/warriorframework_py3/README.md

 Then, run the command to kickstart the server:

+`python Katana.py runserver`

+Make sure that your are using the correct Python.
+The command above will start the server on port 8000 by default.
+If you want to start the server on a different port (say, 5000), you can modify the command above to this:

-`python manage.py runserver 0.0.0.0:5000`
+`python Katana.py runserver 0.0.0.0:5000`

-Make sure that your aye using the correct Python

 Then, open up a browser and type in the following as a URL:

+`localhost:8000/katana/`

+If you are usng a different port (say, 5000), change the url above to use that port:

 `localhost:5000/katana/`